How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 Early in my career, I discovered that I would end up spending an entire day on a love scene to the detriment of moving the story forward.
 But now I find that the “pushing through” process just doesn’t work for me.

 giphy-7What I do instead is “yada yada” the sex.
 For those of you who haven’t seen that particular Seinfeld episode, what I do is hit the high notes of the scene, then move on.
-I’ll add in short hand notes to myself about the emotional beats and physical choreography so that I will remember what was in my mind when I come back.
+I’ll add in shorthand notes to myself about the emotional beats and physical choreography so that I will remember what was in my mind when I come back.
 But I’ll move through.
 Very rough.
 Very unpolished.
 Very minimal.

 The next day, I’ll come back and edit it, layering in more as I go.
 And as I do, I think about the characters’ needs and motivations.
 I think about conflict.
-I think about setting.
+I think about the setting.
 I think about my word choice.
 And, yes, I think about choreography.
 And the scene grows.

 And the next day I repeat the process, adding text and cleaning up previous words.
 And the scene gets even better.

 Sometimes, I’ll end up flying through the scene on day two.
-But usually it takes several passes.
+But usually, it takes several passes.
 Either way, ultimately the scene is richer for the process.
 It’s a bit like blocking a play, then adding in the actor’s small nuances and character interpretations.

 Then, when I type "The End", I have a compelling love scene that is emotionally rich and moves the story along.
 Obviously, not everyone’s process is the same, but if you’re still looking for how you can make your love scenes more emotionally rich and satisfying, I hope you’ve found something in this article that is of use to you!